parpalak/rose/README.md

 	'This is the first page to be indexed.
 I have to make up a content.'
 );
 $indexable
-	->setKeywords('singlekeyword, multiple keywords')            // The same as Meta Keywords ->setDescription('The description can be used for snippets') // The same as Meta Description ->setDate(new \DateTime('2016-08-24 00:00:00'))
+	->setKeywords('singlekeyword, multiple keywords')       // The same as Meta Keywords ->setDescription('Description can be used in snippets') // The same as Meta Description ->setDate(new \DateTime('2016-08-24 00:00:00'))
 	->setUrl('url1')
 ;